Bluetooth Won't Replace the Headphone Jack -- Walled Gardens Will - Slashdot

 If there really is such a thing as a free market, at least one of the major manufacturers should keep making a phone with the headphone jack.
 There have to be millions of people who are entirely uninterested in finding themselves locked into what will probably evolve into a one-station radio, with its own stable of "approved" entertainers, and no doubt a "how often can we shear the sheep" approach to monthly fees.

-iTunes and Google Play etc; (Score:3)
+iTunes and Google Play etc; (Score:5, Insightful)

 Yes I am pissed at these assholes, Sony, Apple, Google and the whole shebang deserve to be roasted for what they do to classical recordings.
 Sell me pure 24 bit by at least 96 audio files of great well mixed recordings and I will pay but as long as you jackasses 'normalize' and compress the shit out of classical recording I want nothing to do with you and you will not get one more cent out of my pocket period.

-Just one more thing on my "do not buy" list (Score:3)
+Just one more thing on my "do not buy" list (Score:4, Insightful)

 The other is currently a non-removable battery.
 Sure, the "high end" crap is a no-go that way, but I will get a phone designed by actual engineers, not by marketing morons and wannabe "designers".
 It will also be much cheaper and do what I need.

 Foundations of Freemarkets.
-(Score:3)
+(Score:4, Insightful)

 For the invisible hand of the free market to work, you need competition.
 You also need informed customers making rational decisions.
 If customers are not informed, or if they are apathetic or if they make irrational decisions, it would produce weird results.